combo-lab/combo_new/README.md

 > These principles only apply to the templates in `combo_new`, not to your own templates.

+- These templates are standalone runnable projects.
+Although it limits the range of requirements that a single template can support, it makes development and debugging much simpler.
+- These templates are designed to demonstrate the essential structure of a working project, not to encompass all possible requirements.
 - These templates only demonstrate features for building web interfaces.
 Other backend features, like data storage, authentication, authorization, telemetry, email sending, etc, are not demonstrated.
-- These templates are designed to demonstrate the essential structure of a working project, not to encompass all possible requirements.
-- These templates are standalone runnable projects.
-Although it limits the range of requirements that a single template can support, it makes development and debugging much simpler.
+- These templates avoid opinionated choices.
+For example, since some developers like TailwindCSS while others don't, it's not included.

 In this way, `combo_new` can focus on providing minimal, functional base templates, avoiding the maintenance overhead of accommodating diverse requirements.